re-Isearch/Schmate/README.md

+# Project Schmate (שמאטע) for re-Isearch (CoreQuarry)

-# Vector search using HNSW and Sentence Transformers
+This is the module for Vector search using HNSW and Sentence Transformers designed to be as part of CoreQuarry (<https://corequarry.com>) **BUT** also to be used on its own without any dependency on the IB engine.
+It has been designed to be used in a host of other applications.

 **Semantic search with SBERT + GGML Tensor Library + HNSWlib.**